FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 3. locations + journeys + journey
 ---------------------------------
-In the code block below we create search for possible journeys between the stations "Göttingen Bahnhof/ZOB" and "Góttingen Campus" via "Göttingen Angerstraße".
+In the code block below we create search for possible :term:`journeys <journey>`:superscript:`G`  between the stations "Göttingen Bahnhof/ZOB" and "Góttingen Campus" via "Göttingen Angerstraße".

 For explanation of the first and second part please look at :ref:`example 1 <example1>`.
 After the code there is also a visualization of a journey HaFAS returns for this request.

-In part 3 the HafasClient searches for journeys with the following criteria:
+In part 3 the HafasClient searches for :term:`journeys <journey>`:superscript:`G` with the following criteria:

 * origin station is "Göttingen Bahnhof/ZOB"
 * destination station is "Göttingen Campus"
-* the journey must be via "Göttingen Angerstraße"
+* the :term:`journey`:superscript:`G` must be via "Göttingen Angerstraße"
-* the journey may have a maximum of 1 transfer
+* the :term:`journey`:superscript:`G` may have a maximum of 1 transfer
 * each transfer must have at least a time of 15 minutes

-In part 4 the journey data of of the first journey found in part 3 is refreshed.
+In part 4 the :term:`journey`:superscript:`G` data of of the first :term:`journey`:superscript:`G` found in part 3 is refreshed.

 .. code:: python